metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_v1_manifest.md

 Optional:

+- `annotations` (Map of String) The annotations added to route.
+This can be used to set knative service specific annotations CLI usage example: -t 'knative-service.annotations.'haproxy.router.openshift.io/balance'=true'
 - `auto` (Boolean) Automatically deploy the integration as Knative service when all conditions hold:  * Integration is using the Knative profile * All routes are either starting from an HTTP based consumer or a passive consumer (e.g. 'direct' is a passive consumer)
 - `autoscaling_metric` (String) Configures the Knative autoscaling metric property (e.g. to set 'concurrency' based or 'cpu' based autoscaling).
 Refer to the Knative documentation for more information.
 - `autoscaling_target` (Number) Sets the allowed concurrency level or CPU percentage (depending on the autoscaling metric) for each Pod.
 Refer to the Knative documentation for more information.